-Access and Equity Biasness in • By design, the project has selected a region Blasness in allocating project benefits Lack of interest to participate in project activities By design, the project has selected a region where 72% of population belongs to Scheduled Tribes/ Scheduled Caste.
+Access and Equity Biasness in allocating project benefits Lack of interest to participate in project activities By design, the project has selected a region where 72% of population belongs to Scheduled Tribes/ Scheduled Caste.
 This in itself is a mitigation measure.
 Furthermore, a village level profile will be generated under Component 1 of the project.
 Through PRAs and village profiling, a wealth ranking will be done which will assist in identifying the households towards which project activities support should be prioritized.
 Village institutions and individuals will be sensitized towards the approach of prioritizing project support to most vulnerable households while ensuring benefits trickle down to all the village households through one of the project activities.
 This will mitigate any conflicts that might arise within the village due to focusing on the most vulnerable households.
 Allocation of project benefits will flow from the village development plan and decisions taken in the CBOs.
-Both the micro plans and CBO functioning will be monitored closely by the PIMC.
-Marginalized and Vulnerable Groups Exclusion of marginalized groups from project benefits Exclusion of marginalized groups is seen as a low risk item since 72% of the population in the selected project villages is scheduled caste/ scheduled tribes.
+Both the micro plans and CBO functioning will be monitored closely by the Marginalized and Vulnerable Groups Exclusion of marginalized groups from project benefits PIMC.
+Exclusion of marginalized groups is seen as a low risk item since 72% of the population in the selected project villages is scheduled caste/ scheduled tribes.
 Thus, the project's design in itself is a mitigation measure.
 The village profiling done under Component 1 will help identify marginal and vulnerable groups like Tribal/indigenous Groups, Women headed households etc. The profiling will also help in assessing the skill sets, capacities of the marginalized groups and help the project team plan and implement household specific interventions.
-To avoid social exclusion of marginalized communities, orientation /sensitization will be initiated at a village level to ensure equal participation and ensure no social impacts fall on the marginalized and vulnerable group.
-Human Rights The project will respect and promote all fundamental human rights as per the constitution of India, including but not limited to: Right to equality Right to freedom Right against exploitation Cultural and educational rights All the developmental activities being undertaken in a project village will flow through the village development plan.
-The plans and CBO meetings will be closely monitored by the PIMC and will ensure no human rights violation happens.
-The project anticipates no violation of human rights through the project activities, and on the other hand will strive to empower the local community to be aware of and exercise their human rights so as to use it systemically for their benefit and wellbeing.
-Gender Equity and Women Empowerment Inequitable representation of women in the village planning activities Lack of confidence in women folk to participate in project activities Capacity building for women will be given focus to ensure that women are confident to participate in the project activities.
-Women SHGs will be created/ revived and will be mobilized to participate and contribute in the village planning.
-To ensure equitable participation of women in the CBOs a minimum requirement of 30% women members will be applicable.
-No village micro plan will be prepared/ submitted for approval unless this criterion is satisfied in the village institution.
-Gender focus activities will also include creating awareness in the community at large to acknowledge women for their contribution as an income generating individual in the household to create their value in the community and promote equitable
+To avoid social exclusion of marginalized communities, orientation /sensitization will be initiated at a village level to ensure equal participation and ensure no social impacts fall

+on the marginalized and vulnerable group.

+Human Rights The project will respect and promote all

+fundamental human rights as per the

+constitution of India, including but not limited

+to:

+Right to equality

+Right to freedom

+Right against exploitation

+Cultural and educational rights

+All the developmental activities being

+undertaken in a project village will flow

+through the village development plan.
+The

+plans and CBO meetings will be closely

+monitored by the PIMC and will ensure no

+human rights violation happens.

+The project anticipates no violation of human

+rights through the project activities, and on

+the other hand will strive to empower the local

+community to be aware of and exercise their

+human rights so as to use it systemically for

+their benefit and wellbeing.

+Gender Equity Inequitable Capacity building for women will be given

+and Women representation focus to ensure that women are confident to

+Empowerment of women in participate in the project activities.
+Women

+the village SHGs will be created/ revived and will be

+planning mobilized to participate and contribute in the

+activities village planning.

+• Lack of To ensure equitable participation of women in

+confidence in the CBOs a minimum requirement of 30%

+women folk to women members will be applicable.
+No village

+participate in micro plan will be prepared/ submitted for

+project approval unless this criterion is satisfied in the

+activities village institution.

+Gender focus activities will also include

+creating awareness in the community at large

+to acknowledge women for their contribution

+as an income generating individual in the

+household to create their value in the

+community and promote equitable